Docaro

 Review Company Policy

-Examine your organization's employment policies, handbook, and any applicable laws to ensure the termination complies with internal guidelines and regulations.
+Examine your organization's HR policies and procedures to ensure the termination aligns with established guidelines and reasons for dismissal.

 2